 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.

 5 Simple Steps

 STEP 2… This is how you’ll determine the hole size for your fabric pumpkin.
-Take approximately a 19×19 inch piece of fabric and round the edges.
-You don’t need the excess fabric as it can cause the fabric to bunch up and not fit into the hole properly.
+Take approximately a 19×19-inch piece of fabric and round the edges.
+You don’t need the excess fabric to cause the fabric to bunch up and not fit into the hole properly.
 If it doesn’t fit inside the hole, cut the hole a bit bigger until it fits snugly.
 I like to do a “test drive” of fitting the fabric inside the ORANGE pumpkin before the next step.

 Get Rid Of The Orange